TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_05_game_balance.md

 **[VISUAL: Gameplay showing grinding, shop purchases, level up]**

 **NARRATION:**
 > "Dragon Warrior is infamous for its grinding.
 Hours spent fighting Slimes outside Tantegel just to afford a Copper Sword.
+We've all been there - and honestly, that's part of what makes the victory so sweet.
 >
 > But what if you could change that?
+What if you could tailor the experience to your exact preferences?
 In this episode, we'll adjust:
+>
 > - Experience curves for faster leveling
 > - Gold drops and shop prices
 > - Spell costs and effects
 > - Equipment bonuses
 >
-> Whether you want an easier first playthrough or a brutal challenge run, let's dive in!"
+> Whether you want an easier first playthrough for a friend, or a brutal challenge run that would make even the original developers cry, let's dive in!"

 ---